adamsilver/fdpb/05-an-inbox.md

 > Changing the setting of any user interface component does not automatically cause a change of context.

-The reason I bring this to your attention is because using a select box as a menu, usually means omitting the submit button and causing the form to submit `onchange` using Javascript.
-This fails principle 4 (*Give control*) by taking control *away* from the user.
+The reason I bring this to your attention is because using a select box as a menu, usually means omitting the submit button and causing the form to submit `onchange` using Javascript without the user's say-so.
+This fails principle 4, *Give control*, by taking control *away* from the user.

 This also causes problems for screen reader and keyboard users.
 For example, on Chrome (Windows), the form is submitted as soon as the user presses <kbd>Down</kbd> to select the next option.
 Moving beyond that option is impossible.

 ![Select submit onchange](./images/05/select-onchange.png)

-This is not a browser bug.
+This isn't a browser bug.
 It's just that some browsers are more forgiving than others.
 The forgiving ones only submit the form by pressing <kbd>Space</kbd> or <kbd>Enter</kbd>.
 Unfortunately, not all browsers are alike or implement the specification consistently.
 Ignoring people who use a less forgiving browser doesn't make the problem any less real for them.

 The other problem with using a select box, is that it's always collapsed, even when there is enough space to lay out the options.
 One solution is to create a completely different component for big screens using Javascript.
 This is known as adapative design.